drewdecarme/buttery-tools/packages/buttery-tools/.buttery/docs/reference/packages.buttery-core.config.md

 3. Creates a `.buttery/.store` directory to cache and well, store stuff.
 4. Transpiles the configuration from TS into JS.
 Once transpiled a virtual module is created to parse and then read the transpiled file as an ESModule.
 5. The return values are constructed and the specifically requested key is located and returned.

-## Scripts

-The below commands are defined in the `package.json` to help develop, build and distribute the package.

-### `yarn build`

-A single script that is run during monorepo build that runs a series of other sub:build scripts.
-Each `sub:build` script is denoted by at `:` (colon).

-### `yarn lib:build`

-Runs the `scripts/lib.build.ts` file that executes the `@buttery/core/builder` to transpile and bundle the necessary files used to reconcile the configuration file at runtime.

-The `@buttery/core/builder` package is used here to bundle all of the files needed to run the utilities together to ensure that the utilities can be used in a TS package as well as a node binary for CLI use.

-> Typically, we wouldn't need to bundle but it's important that we do to ensure that we can run this code using a shebang in our CLI.
-When TypeScript builds the project, it can easily reason about the endings on a file so importing a file like the `import { someFunction } from "./some-function"` works fine, but when running the code using a shebang, node cannot reason about the line endings and it specifically needs the `.js` extension.
-Bundling the necessary files together ensures that the script can be run in both contexts.

-### `yarn lib:types`

-Runs the typescript compiler to export the types, declarations, and mapping files needed to import and run the utilities exported from the library.